Use these links to easily navigate this page:

 A copy of the results must be included in your application package or, if you are planning to take one of the two tests, you must include confirmation of when you are taking the exam.

-Alternatively, if The Alliance verifies that English was the primary language of instruction, examination and clinical placement in the entry- to-practice physical therapy education program, the language proficiency test is not required.
+Alternatively, if The Alliance verifies that English was the primary language of instruction, examination and clinical placement in the entry- to-practice physical therapy education program, the language proficiency test requirement may be waived by the Program Director.

 Learners will be responsible for paying: Application fee ($100 non-refundable); Assessment fee ($150 non-refundable) and Tuition fees paid in instalments ($6,000).